LandmakTechnology/kops-k8s/README.md

 2. kOPS SUPPORTS MULTIPLE CLOUD PROVIDERS

-3. Kops compete with managed kunbernestes services like EKS, AKS and GKE
+3. Kops compete with managed kubernestes services like EKS, AKS and GKE

 4. Kops is cheaper than the others.